 Why You Shouldn't Use Bug Zappers

-Insect electrocution light traps, also known "bug zappers" have been extensively marketed for the past several years with claims they can provide relief from the annoyance of biting mosquitoes and other pests in your back yard.
+Insect electrocution light traps, also known as "bug zappers," claim they can relieve the annoyance of biting mosquitoes in Atlanta.
 Although bug zappers may seem like a tempting solution to remedy mosquito bites during peak mosquito season, there are a number of compelling reasons to avoid going the bug electrocution route.

 The idea of electrocuting insects came about in 1911 when Popular Mechanics magazine introduced the concept.
 Still, most thought it was too expensive to undertake at the time.
 In 1932, the first patented electric fly zapper was recorded by U.S. Patent and Trademark Office.
 Two years later, a University of California professor of parasitology introduced the bug zapper that would be the basis for all future zappers.